 Pfizer's score of 77 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Pfizer reported significant greenhouse gas emissions, with total Scope 1 emissions at approximately 620,124,000 kg CO2e and Scope 2 emissions at about 486,384,000 kg CO2e.
+In 2022, Pfizer reported total greenhouse gas emissions of approximately 1,097,707,000 kg CO2e, comprising 620,124,000 kg CO2e from Scope 1 and 486,384,000 kg CO2e from Scope 2 emissions.
 The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 46% from a 2019 baseline by 2030.
-Additionally, Pfizer is committed to achieving net-zero emissions by 2040, targeting a 95% reduction in Scope 1 emissions and a 90% reduction in Scope 3 emissions, which encompass its entire value chain.
-Pfizer's near-term targets include a 25% reduction in Scope 3 emissions from business travel by 2025 and a 10% reduction in upstream transportation and distribution emissions by the same year.
-The company also aims to increase its annual sourcing of renewable electricity from 9% in 2019 to 100% by 2030.
-Furthermore, Pfizer has committed that 64% of its suppliers, by spend, will have science-based targets by 2025.
-These initiatives reflect Pfizer's dedication to addressing climate change and reducing its carbon footprint, aligning with global efforts to limit temperature rise to 1.5°C.
+Additionally, Pfizer is committed to achieving net-zero emissions by 2040, targeting a 95% reduction in its direct emissions and a 90% reduction in its value chain emissions from 2019 levels.
+Pfizer's near-term targets include a 25% reduction in Scope 3 emissions from business travel by 2025 and a 10% reduction in Scope 3 emissions from upstream transportation and distribution by the same year.
+Furthermore, the company aims for 64% of its suppliers, by spend, to have science-based targets by 2025.
+These initiatives reflect Pfizer's commitment to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents